Simple steps to stay well

 Combine these ingredients with a good olive oil, itself a potent health food, to draw out their essential oils and make versatile salad dressings and marinades.

-Anyone who has done a wellness workshop with me will have heard me talking about bright pigments in food and how they are a great shorthand way of “seeing” antioxidants.
-Deep purple blueberries, greenish-black kale, bright scarlet pomegranates, now is the time to eat the rainbow (and it just so happens to have become a symbol of hope during the pandemic).
+Anyone who has done a wellness workshop with me will have heard me talking about bright pigments in food and how they are a great shorthand way of “seeing” antioxidants: deep purple blueberries, greenish-black kale, bright scarlet pomegranates.

 Rainbows are a great way of appealing to children and getting them interested in their food too – let them help make a rainbow fruit salad or organise a meal by making a colour wheel.